 - Improve accessibility.
 With all your documents stored in one portal, accessing the right report takes no time at all.

 - Access information on the go.
-Mobile Legionella management system’s like ACUTEC’s [Insert software name] make it easier to log and access information on the move.
+Mobile Legionella management system’s like ACUTEC’s Custodian makes it easier to log and access information on the move.
 As an engineer or facilities manager, this allows you to download critical reports, schedules or data from any site.

 - Stay conformant.
 Digital management software alerts users if results are non-conformant.
 This ensures that all tests and risk assessments are carried out safely.